Code4Community/cats-and-mice/README.md

     1. Open a terminal
     1. Navigate to the root directory of the repository
     1. Run the following command: `python -m http.server`
+        * Depending upon your operating system and your environment, you may need to replace `python` with `python3`
 1. Open [your local site](http://localhost:8000/) in your browser

 ## Target Audience